vthib/boreal/boreal/README.md

   itself.
 Behavior of evaluations on overflows/underflows is no longer UB in boreal, but is for the moment not specified.

+* Defensive limits on adversarial rules.
+Boreal sets limits to ensure it is impossible to write rules that can cause issues in a program parsing or evaluating this rule.
+Although those limits do technically reject rules that YARA would accept, those limits should never impact proper rules.

 In addition, there is for the moment a single evaluation difference between YARA and boreal:

 * A rule that depends on itself no longer compiles.